-This striking wall clock has been sympathetically restored to a high standard and is now in good working order.
+This Smiths wall clock has been sympathetically restored to a high standard and is now in good working order.
 Nominal old use marks to the case and tin dial but nothing significant considering the age of the item.
 The mahogany case is in good condition.
-The mahogany case has been French polished and the tin dial painted.
+The mahogany case has been French polished and the painted tin dial replaced.
 The brass-hinged bezel is in good working order, with some movement in the hinge.
 The bezel-locking latch is present and working and prevents the bezel from opening.
-The mechanism is original; it has been cleaned and serviced and is in good working order, keeping good time.
+The mechanism is original; it has been cleaned and is in good working order, keeping good time.
 As we are confident that you will have no problems with the mechanism, we offer a 2-year UK warranty whereby if there were a mechanical problem with the clock, we would collect it free of charge from you, have it repaired and returned free of charge to you.
 We also offer a 14-day UK returns policy if you were not happy with it or wanted to return it for any reason.
-Please also note, this clock has the original mechanism; it has not been replaced with a cheaper devaluing electrical battery-operated kit that you see on some clocks.
+Please also note, this clock has the original mechanism; it has not been replaced with a cheaper devaluing electrical battery operated kit that you see on some clocks.

 Setting up the Clock: